Educorreia932/Recording/README.md

 # Recording

-Recording is a REPL for a polymorphic $\lambda$-calculus with support for records and polymorphic operations over them.
+Recording is a REPL for a $\lambda$-calculus with support for records and polymorphic operations over them.

 # Installation